Jerome Powell: Asset price inflation

-Biden administration (2021–present)
+Biden administration (2021–2025)

 In April 2021, Powell reassured concerns over a potential housing bubble, similar to the one that preceded the Great Recession.
 He stated, "we don't see bad loans and unsustainable prices and that kind of thing."

 In August 2021, Powell expected the Fed to reduce economic support later in the year.
-In the past Powell has considered inflation transitory, a term Powell states should now be "retired".
-In response to widespread high inflation readings Jerome Powell has indicated an increase in the speed of tapering asset purchases, namely up to $30 billion per month.
-In Jerome Powell's confirmation hearing in 2022 he described inflation as being a "severe threat" to the US economic recovery due to "higher costs of essentials like food, housing and transportation".
-Prices for American consumers are rising at their fastest annual rate since June 1982.
-In response, the central bank aims to raise rates as soon as March 2022.
-The most recent December 2021 CPI reading hit 7%.
+Powell considered inflation transitory—a term Powell states should now be "retired."
+By December, Jerome Powell indicated an increase in the speed of tapering asset purchases—up to $30 billion per month—in response to widespread high inflation readings.
+In Jerome Powell's confirmation hearing in 2022 he described inflation as being a "severe threat" to the U.S. economic recovery due to "higher costs of essentials like food, housing and transportation."

+In response to high inflation, the U.S. Federal Reserve began its rate hike cycle on March 17, 2022 when it raised rates by 25 basis points.
+The central bank proceeded to hike rates ten more times through July 2023—raising the benchmark rate by 5.25% cumulatively.
+US CPI—a widely used measure of inflation—peaked at 9.1% y/y in July 2022.

 In light of his term as chair expiring in February 2022, many Democrats began to express opposition to Powell's reappointment.
-In August 2021, progressive Democrats, including Alexandria Ocasio-Cortez, called on President Joe Biden to replace Powell, criticizing him for failing to "mitigate the risk climate change poses to our financial system".
-In September 2021, Senator Elizabeth Warren, Democrat of Massachusetts, criticized Powell for his financial regulation track record and called him as a "dangerous man to head up the Fed."
+In August 2021, progressive Democrats, including Alexandria Ocasio-Cortez, called on President Joe Biden to replace Powell, criticizing him for failing to "mitigate the risk climate change poses to our financial system."
+In September 2021, Senator Elizabeth Warren, Democrat of Massachusetts, criticized Powell for his financial regulation track record and called him a "dangerous man to head up the Fed."
 Powell was renominated for a second term by President Joe Biden on November 22, 2021.
 His initial nomination expired at the end of the year and was returned to President Biden on January 3, 2022.

 President Biden presented his nomination to the Senate the following day.
 Hearings were held on Powell's nomination before the Senate Banking Committee on January 11, 2022.
-The committee favorably reported Powell's nomination to the Senate floor on March 16, 2022, in a 22-1 vote; Senator Elizabeth Warren was the lone member to vote against his nomination.
-His nomination for another term as chair was confirmed by the full U.S. Senate on May 12, 2022 in an 80-19 vote.
+The committee favorably reported Powell's nomination to the Senate floor on March 16, 2022, in a 22–1 vote; Senator Elizabeth Warren was the lone member to vote against his nomination.
+His nomination for another term as chair through May 2026 was confirmed by the full U.S. Senate on May 12, 2022, in an 80–19 vote.
 He was sworn in for his second term as chair on May 23, 2022.
+Following President Biden's renomination of Powell, the Fed Chairman retired his previous words "transitory inflation," and indicated a reduction in quantitative easing (QE) and mortgage-backed security (MBS) purchases due to the 2021–2023 inflation surge, with the consumer price index (CPI) in November 2021 having reached 6.8%.